 These activities and more can be found within various resources on Digital Theatre+.
 Each one has been created to encourage student engagement and make Shakespeare accessible to all.

-I hope your students enjoy these exercises and discover that Shakespeare is cool and learning Shakespeare can be fun!
+I hope your students enjoy these exercises, and discover that Shakespeare is cool and that learning Shakespeare can be fun!

 Get the latest teaching tips straight to your inbox